Native and Rural Student Center (Juneau)

 (in the Tlingit language translates to "It is good that you have come")

-The mission of the Native & Rural Student Center (NRSC) is to create a student-centered inclusive environment that honors diversity, celebrates cultural traditions and knowledge, and enhances the learning experiences of the University of Alaska Southeast students.
+The mission of the Native & Rural Student Center (NRSC) is to create a student-centered environment that celebrates cultural traditions and knowledge, and enhances the learning experiences of the University of Alaska Southeast students.

 The Wooch.Een student club was formed in 1992.
 Wooch.een, in the Tlingit language, translates to ‘working together.’
 The student club is open to all students and helps bridge the gap between academic and traditional Alaska Native knowledge.
 The student club members work closely with UAS and community organizations to foster an understanding of our state's tribes and promote an awareness of our state's cultural and social issues.